ymolists/website/src/routes/docs/getting-started.md

    - We recommend you [install the Gitpod browser extension](/docs/browser-extension) to make this a one-click operation.
 1. Sign in with one of the listed providers and let the workspace start up.

-**Congratulations**, you have started your first of many ephemeral development environments 🎉!
+**Congratulations**, you have started your first of many ephemeral developer environments 🎉!

-Next, let's help Gitpod understand your repository to automate the development environment and turn on prebuilds to supercharge your development workflow.
+Next, let's help Gitpod understand your repository to automate the developer environment and turn on prebuilds to supercharge your development workflow.

 ## Help Gitpod understand your repository